docs

 What is an underpayment in medical billing?

-An underpayment occurs when a payer remits less than the contracted allowed amount for a covered service.
-It is not a denial — the payer paid something — and it is not a contractual adjustment, which is the legitimate write-off of the difference between the billed charge and the contracted allowed amount.
+An underpayment is when a payer remits less than the contracted allowed amount for a covered service.
+It is not a denial; the payer paid something.
+It is also not a contractual adjustment, the legitimate write-off of the difference between the billed charge and the contracted allowed amount.
 An underpayment is the gap between what the contract says the allowed amount should be and what the payer actually paid.
-That gap is recoverable if the contract terms are unambiguous, the appeal window is open, and the billing team has accurate fee schedule data loaded for the comparison.
+That gap is recoverable when the contract terms are unambiguous, the appeal window is open, and the billing team has accurate fee schedule data loaded for the comparison.

 How does CO-45 relate to underpayments?

 CO-45 is the CARC code for "charge exceeds fee schedule or maximum allowable."
-It is correct in both situations — a proper contractual adjustment and a payer underpayment — because in both cases the payer applied a fee schedule.
+It is correct for both a proper contractual adjustment and a payer underpayment, because in both the payer applied a fee schedule.
 The code does not tell you whether the fee schedule the payer applied matches the one in your contract.
-To answer that question, you have to compare the ERA's paid amount against the contracted allowed amount in your fee schedule data.
-When the ERA paid amount equals the contracted allowed amount, CO-45 is a contractual write-off.
-When the ERA paid amount is below the contracted allowed amount, CO-45 is concealing an underpayment.
+To answer that, compare the ERA's paid amount against the contracted allowed amount in your fee schedule data.
+When the paid amount equals the contracted allowed amount, CO-45 is a contractual write-off.
+When it falls below, CO-45 is concealing an underpayment.
 See the denial management workflow guide for the full CO-45 context.

 What is the most common cause of underpayments going undetected?

-The most common cause is posting CO-45 lines as contractual adjustments at the time of ERA posting without verifying whether the paid amount matches the contracted rate.
-This happens because most practice management and billing platforms auto-post CO-45 as a write-off.
-Unless the system is configured to compare the paid amount against a loaded fee schedule before approving the write-off, the underpayment becomes a permanent adjustment at the moment of posting.
-Secondary causes include outdated fee schedules (the comparison is against wrong data), failure to account for MPPR rules (legitimate multi-procedure reductions flagged as underpayments, causing alarm fatigue), and no systematic process for surfacing variances for review.
+Posting CO-45 lines as contractual adjustments at ERA posting without checking whether the paid amount matches the contracted rate.
+Most practice management and billing platforms auto-post CO-45 as a write-off.
+Unless the system compares the paid amount against a loaded fee schedule before approving the write-off, the underpayment becomes a permanent adjustment the moment it posts.
+Secondary causes: outdated fee schedules (the comparison runs against wrong data), failure to account for MPPR (legitimate multi-procedure reductions flagged as underpayments, breeding alert fatigue), and no systematic process for surfacing variances for review.

 What appeal window do I have for underpayments?

-Appeal windows vary by payer and contract, but most commercial payer contracts impose deadlines of 30 to 90 days from the date of payment.
-Missing the deadline generally forfeits the recovery — payers are not obligated to process late appeals.
+Windows vary by payer and contract, but most commercial payer contracts impose deadlines of 30 to 90 days from the date of payment.
+Miss the deadline and you generally forfeit the recovery, since payers are not obligated to process late appeals.
 The 835 receipt date is the practical start of the clock for most purposes.
-An underpayment workflow that does not surface items by remaining appeal days is missing the most important triage dimension.
-Medicare's timely filing rules apply to claim submission, not to underpayment appeals; underpayment disputes with Medicare follow the redetermination and appeal pathway, with different timelines.
+A workflow that does not surface items by remaining appeal days is missing the most important triage dimension.
+Medicare's timely filing rules apply to claim submission, not underpayment appeals; underpayment disputes with Medicare follow the redetermination and appeal pathway, on different timelines.

 Should I appeal every underpayment I find?

-Not automatically.
-The decision depends on the dollar amount of the variance, the cost of appeal labor, the clarity of the contract evidence, whether the appeal window is open, and the payer relationship.
-A $12 variance on a $95 service from a payer your billing company has a strong relationship with may not be worth a formal appeal.
-A systematic $40 variance on a high-volume CPT code from a payer with a history of non-compliance is both worth appealing individually and worth escalating to a contract-level conversation.
-The negotiation path — compiling the pattern and bringing it to the payer as a systemic compliance issue — often yields faster resolution and larger total recovery than claim-by-claim appeals.
+No. The call depends on the variance amount, the cost of appeal labor, the clarity of the contract evidence, whether the window is open, and the payer relationship.
+A $12 variance on a $95 service from a payer you have a strong relationship with may not be worth a formal appeal.
+A systematic $40 variance on a high-volume CPT code from a payer with a history of non-compliance is worth appealing individually and worth escalating to a contract-level conversation.
+The negotiation path, compiling the pattern and bringing it to the payer as a systemic compliance issue, often resolves faster and recovers more than claim-by-claim appeals.

 How does multi-procedure reduction affect underpayment detection?

 When multiple procedures are billed at the same encounter, Medicare and most commercial payers apply MPPR rules that reduce payment for the second and subsequent procedures below the full fee schedule rate.
 For certain therapy services, the practice expense component of additional procedures is reduced by 50 percent.
 For certain diagnostic imaging procedures, the professional component is reduced further.
-If the expected-payment calculation does not model MPPR rules correctly, the system will flag correctly reduced multi-procedure payments as underpayments.
-This generates false alerts, wastes appeal labor on unwinnable disputes, and creates alert fatigue that causes real underpayments to be ignored.
-Accurate MPPR modeling is not optional for any underpayment detection system used in specialties that bill multi-procedure encounters.
+If the expected-payment calculation does not model MPPR correctly, the system flags correctly reduced multi-procedure payments as underpayments.
+That generates false alerts, wastes appeal labor on unwinnable disputes, and creates the alert fatigue that lets real underpayments slip through.
+Accurate MPPR modeling is not optional for any system used in specialties that bill multi-procedure encounters.

 How does Medi distinguish an underpayment from a contractual adjustment?

-Medi connects the 835 paid amount and CARC context to the expected allowed amount from the loaded fee schedule at the time of ERA posting.
-When the paid amount falls below the expected allowed amount by more than the configured tolerance, the line routes to the underpayment review queue rather than being auto-approved as a contractual write-off.
-The specialist sees the ERA detail — paid amount, CARC, RARC — alongside the expected allowed amount and the contract reference, and makes the call on whether to appeal, accept, or investigate further.
+Medi connects the 835 paid amount and CARC context to the expected allowed amount from the loaded fee schedule at ERA posting.
+When the paid amount falls below the expected allowed amount by more than the configured tolerance, the line routes to the underpayment review queue instead of auto-approving as a contractual write-off.
+The specialist sees the ERA detail (paid amount, CARC, RARC) alongside the expected allowed amount and the contract reference, then decides whether to appeal, accept, or investigate further.
 The decision is logged.
 Medi does not auto-approve underpayment write-offs without human review, and it does not auto-file appeals.
 Both are human decisions with system support.

 How current is this guide?